PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 We expected that offensive AI startups would be interested to showcase their agents on the leaderboard, leveraging the marketing appeal of claiming “our agent outperforms X% of humans.”
 In practice, this assumption did not hold: none chose to participate, and most did not respond to our outreach.

-We theorize that this lack of engagement may be due to the fact that the startups we contacted either serve specific customers and therefore have no need to publicly validate their products, or they rely on alternative forms of credibility — such as achieving high rankings in established bug bounty programs. // TODO: rewrite
+We theorize that this lack of engagement may be due to the fact that the startups we contacted either serve specific customers and therefore have no need to publicly validate their products, or they rely on alternative forms of credibility — such as achieving high rankings in established bug bounty programs.

 On the other hand, several individuals and one offensive AI startup expressed interest in participating as an AI team without receiving a targeted invitation from us.
 You can see the entire flow in @registration-flow.

 This was our first attempt at crowdsourcing in this context, and while it offered valuable insights, we recognize the need for further experimentation — potentially including a higher bounty to better incentivize participation.

 #figure(
   table(